 You have a large user base and plan on using the same LMS, features and all, for a long period of time.

-The real cost, then, is the time you’ll spend on integrations, customisation and maintenance, given open source LMSs require extensive configuration, even if you have sound programming knowledge.
+The real cost, then, is the time you’ll spend on integrations, customisation and maintenance, given open source learning management systems require extensive configuration, even if you have sound programming knowledge.

 The freemium model is right for you if…